miles-blaq/meowgram/README.md

-A simple react web-ap
+A simple react web-app

 #instagram for cats

-#using JsonPlaceholder API
+#using JsonPlaceholder API and tachyons